 Review a summary of our medical insurance terms.

 All teens are encouraged to sign-up for a travel insurance policy to protect their investment and plan for the unexpected.
 We have partnered with Travel Insured International to provide a discounted group travel insurance option.
 The cost of the travel insurance policy is based on the total cost of the program and other domestic travel expenses.
 Plan coverage information is available through our general resources- insurance webpage.
 Insurance can be purchased in your registration account.
 Policies may be purchased up until the date you make full payment for the program.

 Costa Rica is a tropical country, but the weather varies greatly region to region.
 In the highland areas, you can expect cooler weather with evenings dipping into the 50's to 70's.
 Due to this, it is important to carry a windbreaker, long-sleeved shirt, or light sweater in your daypack.
 Along the lowland areas, the weather is in the 80’s or even 90’s during the day.
 Finally, June and July fall within the rainy season for Costa Rica.
 This means that rain is common, it is often brief in the late afternoon or evening.
 No matter where we travel in Costa Rica, you can be sure that it will be humid!

-Staff Tip: Avoid synthetic and polyester clothing!
-It is very humid, dry-fit or windbreaker styles are a much better option.
+Staff Tip: Avoid cotton clothing!
+It is very humid and dry-fit or windbreaker styles are a much better option.